-McNamara began her professional career on Broadway, at the age of 13, as the principle character "Fredrika Armfeldt" in "A Little Night Music", starring opposite Catherine Zeta-Jones and Angela Lansbury.
-She was fortunate to continue as "Fredrika" with the second ALNM Broadway cast of Bernadette Peters and Elaine Stritch, as well.
-Her other theater roles include "Esther Jane" in the pre-Broadway world premiere of "A Christmas Story, the Musical!", as well as "To Kill a Mockingbird", "The Crucible", "Inherit the Wind", "Annie", "The Secret Garden" and "Galileo".
-She has also been cast in several Equity readings, including "PAN", which was created by the "In the Heights" creative team.Her other roles include 'Esther Jane' in the pre-Broadway world premiere of "A Christmas Story, the Musical!" as well as "To Kill a Mockingbird," "The Crucible," "Inherit the Wind" and "Galileo."
-She has also been cast in a number of Equity workshops/readings, including "PAN" with Laura Osnes, which was created by the "In the Heights" creative team - Jeffrey Seller, Alex Lacamoire, and Andy Blankenbuehler.
+McNamara began her professional career on Broadway, at the age of 13, as the principle character "Fredrika Armfeldt" in Stephen Sondheim's "A Little Night Music", starring opposite Catherine Zeta-Jones and Angela Lansbury.
+She was fortunate to continue on as "Fredrika" with the second ALNM Broadway cast of Bernadette Peters and Elaine Stritch.
+Her other theater roles include "Esther Jane" in the per-Broadway world premiere of "A Christmas Story, the Musical!", as well as "To Kill a Mockingbird", "The Crucible", "Inherit the Wind", "Annie", "The Secret Garden" and "Galileo".
+She has also been cast in a number of Equity workshops/readings, including "Little Dancer" and "Pan" (aka "Fly") with Laura Osnes, which was created by the "In the Heights" creative team - Jeffrey Seller, Alex Lacamoire, and Andy Blankenbuehler.

 McNamara's love for acting stretches beyond the stage, with credits in television and film productions.
-Television credits include Happy Together Happy Together (2018) (2018), Glee (2009), Law & Order: Special Victims Unit (1999), Drop Dead Diva (2009), 30 Rock (2006), Late Show with David Letterman (1993), Good Morning America (1975) and PBS's "Sondheim!
-The Birthday Concert".
-McNamara starred in Disney Channel's Girl Vs. Monster (2012) and had recurring roles on Jessie (2011) as "Bryn Breitbart" and on Kickin' It (2011) as the mean girl from Swathmore Academy, "Claire".
-She filmed the new Disney pilot, Madison High (2012), where she portrays "Cherri O'Keefe", resident fashionista and creator of Madison High's popular gossip blog.
-She was also seen in the highly acclaimed Freeform series, The Fosters (2013).
+Television credits include Happy Together (2018) (2018), Glee (2009) (2009), Law & Order: Special Victims Unit (1999) (1999), Drop Dead Diva (2009) (2009), 30 Rock (2006) (2006), Late Show with David Letterman (1993) (1995), Good Morning America (1975) (1975) and PBS's Sondheim!
+The Birthday Concert (2010) .
+McNamara starred in Disney Channel's Girl Vs. Monster (2012) with Olivia Holt which attracted more than 5 million viewers and had recurring roles on Jessie (2011) as "Bryn Breitbart" and on Kickin' It (2011) as the mean girl from Swathmore Academy, "Claire".
+She filmed the much anticipated Disney pilot, Madison High (2012), where she portrayed "Cherri O'Keefe", resident fashionista and creator of Madison High's popular gossip blog.
+She can also be seen in the highly acclaimed Freeform series, The Fosters (2013).

-McNamara made her big screen debut film in Warner Brothers pictureNew Year's Eve (2011), where she portrays "Lily Bowman".
-She plays Sonya in FOX's The Maze Runner series.
-Kat also starred in the Disney Channel original movie, Girl Vs. Monster (2012) opposite Olivia Holt, which attracted more than 5 million viewers, as well as the independent bullying film, Contest (2013) with Kenton Duty .
+McNamara made her big screen debut film in Warner Brothers picture New Year's Eve (2011), where she portrays "Lily Bowman".
+Besides the Maze Runner series, Kat also starred in Universal's R.L.Stein film R.L.
+Stine's Monsterville: Cabinet of Souls (2015) opposite Dove Cameron as well as the independent bullying film, Contest (2013) with Kenton Duty .
 The film dives into the dark world of high school bullying and found a home on Cartoon Network as part of their anti-bullying initiative.
-Other film projects include Katherine starring as "Becky Thatcher" in the re-make of "Tom Sawyer and Huckleberry Finn", alongside Joel Courtney and Jake T. Austin, which was released in 2013, Disney's family-friendly "Little Savages," Universal's film's R.L.
-Stine's Monsterville: Cabinet of Souls (2015), opposite Dove Cameron, "A Sort of Homecoming" opposite Laura Marano, "Is That a Gun in Your Pocket?" with Cloris Leachman, "Natural Selection" with Anthony Michael Hall, "A Wife's Nightmare" with Jennifer Beals and "Indiscretion" with Mira Sorvino, Christopher Backus and Cary Elwes.
-She recently finished filming a cameo in the new Charlie Day Charlie Day comedy, El Tonto El Tonto (2019).
+Other film projects include Katherine starring as "Becky Thatcher" in the re-make of Tom Sawyer & Huckleberry Finn (2014), alongside Joel Courtney and Jake T. Austin, which was released in 2013, Disney's family-friendly Little Savages (2016), A Sort of Homecoming (2015) opposite Laura Marano, Is That a Gun in Your Pocket?
+(2016) with Cloris Leachman, Natural Selection (2016) with Anthony Michael Hall, A Wife's Nightmare (2014) with Jennifer Beals and Indiscretion (2016) with Mira Sorvino, Christopher Backus and Cary Elwes.
+She recently finished filming a cameo in the new Charlie Day comedy, El Tonto.

 The triple threat has added music to her resume.
 Katherine plays the guitar and piano and enjoys singing and songwriting.
-She has several songs featured in films/television, including her original song "Chatter" on the "Contest" soundtrack, "Wait for You" in "A Sort of Homecoming" and "Ember" in Shadowhunters (2016) - (see Soundtrack on IMDb).
-Besides working on music, McNamara wants to expand her repertoire to include directing.
+She has several songs featured in films/television, including her original song "Chatter" on the "Contest" soundtrack, "Wait for You" in "A Sort of Homecoming" and "Ember" in the Shadowhunters series - (see Soundtrack on IMDb).
+Besides working on music, McNamara wants to expand her creative repertoire to include directing.